wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.20 =
+* Added support for links back to Flickr in the photo captions in the galleria display
+* Added support for Evolution LightBox and PrettyPhoto LightBox
+* Added better instructions for using third party lightboxes
+* Added slideshow "transition" parameter to override the default transition of 0.5 seconds (Pro version)
+* Added "align" parameter to make it easier to center a gallery or slideshow
+* Improved handling of large thumbnail
+* Improved error reporting when attempting to fetch more than 20 photos from a photoset
+* Fixed display issues where there is only a single photo in the slideshow

 = 1.19 =
 * Reinstated automatic use of API key if more than 20 photos are requested
 * Use https protocol for js and css files if admin site is being run securely